JeffJetton/atari-examples/bbones/bbones1.md

         org  $F000
 ```

-The first two lines are instructions to the compiler and don’t generate any actual code that will be run on the VCS.
-These sorts of instructions are often called pseudo-ops (literally, “fake operations”).
+The first two lines are "pseudo-ops"--instructions for the compiler itself rather than the microprocessor.
+They don’t generate any actual code that will be run on the VCS.

 In assembly code, you typically indent your instructions by some consistent number of spaces.
-Many compilers require at least one space, but you'll want more than that (eight is common) to leave room for the descriptive labels that we'll eventually add.
+Many compilers require at least onused to asse space, but you'll want more than that (eight is common) to leave room for the descriptive labels that we'll eventually add.

 The `processor` instruction tells the compiler that the code we’re writing is meant to be run on a MOS Technologies 6502 microprocessor chip.
 Or, more correctly, that it’s meant to be run on any chip that can understand the same set of instructions that the 6502 was designed to understand.